CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Where the same rule is in multiple books, sometimes I only included the oldest, except where a later book is better stated or easier to clip.

 Revised mostly uses the same rules in Fully Written, but not entirely.
 The differences are more significant at the higher levels, conflicting with the other books often enough that I recommend caution.
 Many rules that Revised says are intermediate are used so rarely that I'd consider them advanced.

-### Comments and Corrections

-Contact me in one of the ways on the first page.
-This document could use editing!

 ###  Acknowledgements